rabbitmq/rabbitmq-website/site/logging.md

 It is possible to configure a different log level or file location for each message category using `log.<category>.level` and `log.<category>.file` configuration variables.

 By default each category will not filter by level.
-So if you have an output configured to log `debug` messages, the debug messages will be printed from all categories, unless a category level is configured.
+If an is output configured to log `debug` messages, the debug messages will be printed for all categories.
+Configure a log level for a category to override.

 For example, given debug level in the file output, the following will disable debug logging for connection events: